-In September 2012, we commenced an expansion of the Phase 1 study.
+In September 2012, we commenced an expansion of the Phase 1 study, which we continued in 2013 and thus far in 2014.
 Drug-drug metabolic interaction nonclinical studies of PV-10 and sorafenib provided the data to support additional work within the regulatory framework for this important indication.
-We plan to commence a potentially pivotal study in 2013.
+We plan to commence a potentially pivotal study in 2014.
+This study is potentially pivotal since it would be powered to enable accelerated approval under the auspices of a proposed Breakthrough Therapy Designation request for PV-10 to treat primary liver cancer.